marabass/Dpro_CD_SD/README.md

 The multivariate fixed effects model using lm for the comparison of leg traits and wing area is located in the script "Leg_vs_Wing_Final.R" in the main repository.
 All analyses discussed in the write-up are included in this script.
 It uses the Dprol_wing.rds file generated in the "DataCleaning.R" script.

-Our final write-up  'Abass_VanBakel_708_FinalPaper' is located in the main rep directory.
+Our final write-up  'Abass_VanBakel_708_FinalPaper' is located in the main repository.